spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 ### How?

-Server features like tools, resources, prompts, and completions, are implemented by individual WebAssembly components that export narrow [WIT](https://component-model.bytecodealliance.org/design/wit.html) interfaces mapped from the MCP spec's [schema types](https://modelcontextprotocol.io/specification/draft/schema).
+Server features like tools, resources, prompts, and completions are implemented by individual WebAssembly components that export narrow [WIT](https://component-model.bytecodealliance.org/design/wit.html) interfaces mapped from the MCP spec's [schema types](https://modelcontextprotocol.io/specification/draft/schema).

-`wasmcp compose` plugs these feature components into framework components and composes them together behind a transport component as a complete middleware [chain of responsibility](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) that implements an MCP server.
+`wasmcp compose` plugs these feature components into framework middleware components and composes them together as a [chain of responsibility](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) that implements an MCP server.

-Any of the wasmcp framework components, like the transport, can be swapped out for custom implementations during composition, enabling flexible server configurations.
+Any of the components in the chain, like the transport, can be swapped out during composition.

 ```
 Transport<Protocol>